srowhani/mmlind.github.io/_posts/2017-03-05-Linear_Regression.md

 ![_config.yml]({{ site.baseurl }}/images/linreg_blackboard.jpg)

 Linear regression is a statistical method for modeling the relationship between variables.
-It's used for analyzing dependencies and predicting values
+It's used for analyzing dependencies and predicting values.

-The underlying idea of linear regression is simple: Given a dataset, we want to find the dependency of one of the variables in the dataset on one, some or all of the other variables.
+The underlying idea of linear regression is simple: given a dataset, we want to find the dependency of one of the variables in the dataset on one, some or all of the other variables.

-If we notate the dependent or target variable as $y$, and the independent or explanatory variables as $x$, we're looking for a function
+If we notate the dependent or target variable as $y$, and the independent or explanatory variables as $x$, what we're looking for is the function

 $y = f(x)$

 that, given an arbitrary value for $x$, outputs the desired target variable $y$.
-The output, aka the _prediction, is actually just an estimation of the unknown actual value of $y$.
+The output represents our _prediction_ for y.
+It's an estimation of the unknown actual value of $y$.

-This function is also called a __model__.
+This function is also referred to as our __model__.
 We're modeling the relationship between $x$ and $y$ or, more specifically, the dependency of $y$ on $x$.

-The dependency is learned from a dataset.
+The dependency is learned from a __dataset__.
-A dataset is simply a large collection of examples of _x_ recorded in the real world.
+The dataset is simply a large collection of examples of _x_ recorded in the real world.
-Since these examples are used to _train_ the computer to estimate the target function they're also called _training examples_.
+These examples are used to _train_ the computer to estimate the target function and hence called __training examples__.

 Each training example may consist of just one or many explanatory variables $x$ plus their respective _"to-be-predicted"_ target variable $y$.
-It's typically a many to one relationship, i.e. many independent variables are mapped to a single dependent variable.
+It's typically a many-to-one relationship, i.e. many independent variables are mapped to a single dependent variable.

 The objective of linear regression is to have the computer learn dependencies inside the data simply from looking at many examples.
-Since each example must include the _correct_ or desired output for the respective inputs,  this type of learning is called __supervised learning__.
+Each example must include the _correct_ or desired output for the respective inputs, also referred to as __the ground truth__.

+This type of learning is therefore called __supervised learning__.
 By providing correct examples of $y$ we're _supervising_ the learning algorithm.

 ## The Methodology

-Linear regression, or regression analysis in general, consists of 3 steps: define a hypothesis function, define a cost function, and run an optimization algorithm.
+Linear regression, or regression analysis in general, consists of 3 steps: define a hypothesis function, define a cost function and run an optimization algorithm.

-Before explaining these components in detail, let me briefly address a _hurdle_ that many people face when learning regression or machine learning in general: the math.
+Before explaining these components in detail, let me briefly address a hurdle that many people face when learning regression or machine learning in general: the math.

 If you don't have a strong math background a series of equations presented in a tutorial or paper may present an immediate turn-off.
 I know.
 Why is that so?

-Math is a language, _the language of nature_.
+__Math__ is a language, __the language of nature__.
 Unfortunately, the average reader is not fluent in or familiar with this language.
 Mathematical equations therefore easily get intimidating because they may include unkown signs or greek letters.

 Let's go step by step through the math, and you'll see it's not that hard at all.
-Especially if you're a developer and used to systematic thinking.
+Especially if you're a software developer and used to systematic thinking.

 ### Mathematical Notation